gorrethrisha/forest-cover-prediction/README.md

-# Forest Cover Type Prediction
+# Forest Cover Prediction

 ## Project Overview

-This project develops a Machine Learning based Forest Cover Type Prediction system to classify the type of forest cover using geographical and environmental features collected from forest regions.
+This project develops a Machine Learning based Forest Cover Prediction system to classify the type of forest cover using geographical and environmental features collected from forest regions.

 ## Objective